 Note that these challenges all pertain to software; the hardware remains compatible.
 This includes the following USB to Ethernet adapters models: USB3-E1000, USBC-E1000, USB2-E1000, and USB2-E100.
 Apple is expected to release the final version of macOS Catalina, on or around Friday October 4, 2019.

-Below will find a download link and step-by-step instructions documenting driver installation and the macOS Gatekeeper approval process for our USB3-E1000 and USBC-E1000 adapters, which both use the ASIX AX88179 chipset in both written and video formats:
+Click the button below to download the drivers, and see the step-by-step instructions in the next section that document the driver installation and macOS Gatekeeper approval process for our USB3-E1000 and USBC-E1000 adapters, which both use the ASIX AX88179 chipset.

-Step 10: Installation complete.
+- Installation complete!
 Now that everything is finished, go ahead and click Restart

 I have this adapter, and it no longer works after the Catalina update.
 What are my options?